ub3rsick/ub3rsick.github.io/_posts/2018-08-26-mobile-pt-frameworks.md

 3. Once installation finishes, drozer command will be available.

 ### Install drozer-agent apk in android device.
-- Download latest agent apk from [here](https://github.com/mwrlabs/drozer/releases/).
+Download latest agent apk from [here](https://github.com/mwrlabs/drozer/releases/) and install on the android device with the below command.

 `adb install drozer-agent-2.x.x.apk`